 5. Results in Higher Conversions

-A vanity site coupled with social search optimization or SSO 3.0 allows hotel brands to stand out in search and drive more traffic to the site.
+A vanity site, coupled with social search optimization or SSO 3.0 enables hotel brands to stand out in search and drive more traffic to the site.
 The ability to control every aspect of your site through a separate website increases your chances of securing the reservation by using various Calls to Action (CTAs) techniques like adding specials and posting enticing photos of the property.
 When done effectively, these CTAs will result in higher conversions.